parkervg/blendsql/research/README.md

         "mississippi aerial river transit",
         "109 m"
     ],
-    "pred_sql": "SELECT name, height FROM w ORDER BY {{LLM('what is the numerical value of this height?', 'w::height')}} ASC LIMIT 1"
+    "pred_sql": "SELECT name, height FROM w ORDER BY {{Model('what is the numerical value of this height?', 'w::height')}} ASC LIMIT 1"
 }
 ```